 1/8/18 It appears I now have acquired preselection from left to right on the first pass with my Ayab software, which I have been told is its “normal”.
-I am revising information I have offered since I began working with Ayab if needed because of this, beginning with lace.
+I am revising the information I have offered since I began working with Ayab if needed because of this, beginning with lace.
 This punchcard design is worked with each carriage operating for 2 rows, and all transfers in the same direction.
-The LC on left, the KC on right.
-An added note: sometimes punchcard designs as provided, not altering the repeat in any way, accidentally marking squares or pixels in the wrong spot, or deliberately starting with the LC on the wrong side, may still produce interesting fabrics.
-As always keeping good notes is more than well worth it. punchcard actions: transfers are all to the left (seen leaning to right on the knit side)With the first selection row using Ayab beginning with the LC on the left, the same transfer sequences occur as in the punchcard machine or a single repeat on a mylar
+The LC (lace carriage) on left, the KC (knit carriage) on right.
+An added note: sometimes punchcard designs may be used as provided, not altering the repeat in any way.
+Accidentally marking squares or pixels in the wrong spot, or deliberately starting with the LC on the wrong side, may still produce interesting fabrics.
+As always keeping good notes is more than well worth it. punchcard actions: transfers are all to the left (seen leaning to right on the knit side)With the first preselection row using Ayab beginning with the LC on the left, the same transfer sequences occur as in the punchcard machine or a single repeat on a mylar

 verification on a different day, LC on Left, repeat not mirrored

 The punchcard for fabric from 1/25/18 post.
 This fabric creates large eyelets, there will be 2 empty needles side by side for the duration.
 Some of the old pattern books referred to it as one of the “mock crochet” ones.

 The bottom of the swatch was knit with the LC operating from Left, the top with the LC operating from right after its third pass illustrated in the “triangle” lace description above repeated testing, bottom LC operating from left, top LC operating from right For a discussion of the same punchcard worked in a variety of ways see Lace meets weaving on Brother machines.